Level 2 Background Check for Healthcare Workers Using 1 Easy Trick

 The technician must also ensure that the finger maintains contact with the machine’s surface for the entire rolling print, otherwise, there could be poor image quality.
 Alternatively, a subject’s hands may be too dry for a proper roll.
 To prevent this, technicians typically keep a spray bottle of water or lotion on hand.

-A trained digital fingerprint technician will also make sure that fingers are pressed down firmly with enough pressure, so that the images captured are of high quality.
+A trained digital fingerprint technician will also make sure that fingers are pressed down firmly with enough pressure so that the images captured are of high quality.

 While live scan makes capturing fingerprints more efficient and easy, it must be done correctly in order to be sufficient for a healthcare worker (or any level 2) background check.

-Criminal Screening to Work in the Health Care Industry Laws: Fingerprinting and Employment
+Criminal Screening To Work in the Health Care Industry Laws: Fingerprinting and Employment

 In fact, many states have recently enacted new laws, to enhance the screening process for those in the medical field.

 For example, in New York as of 2018, all healthcare workers that provide health home care management now need to receive a fingerprint background check.
-Similarly, a nation-wide study found that 41 states require background checks for home health agencies,
+Similarly, a nationwide study found that 41 states require background checks for home health agencies,

 Currently, there are no federal or nationwide laws for home health agencies to conduct national background screenings for potential employees.